observablehq/framework/docs/getting-started.md

 <div class="note">If you don’t have an Observable account yet, the first time you deploy you’ll be prompted to sign-up and create an account.
 It’s free for individuals and small teams, and we offer paid tiers for larger teams.</div>

-Since this project hasn't been deployed before, you'll have to answer a few questions.
-First, the workspace you'll be deploying to.
+Since this project hasn’t been deployed before, you’ll have to answer a few questions.
+First, the workspace you’ll be deploying to.
 If you only have one workspace, this question will be skipped.

 <pre data-copy="none">
-<span class="muted">┌</span>  <span class="invert">deploy</span>
+<span class="muted">┌</span>  <span class="invert"> observable deploy </span>
 <span class="muted">│</span>
-<span class="blue">●</span>  You don't have a deploy target configured.
-Let's set that up.
+<span class="blue">●</span>  You don’t have a deploy target configured.
+Let’s set that up.
 <span class="muted">│</span>
 <span class="blue">◆</span>  What workspace do you want to deploy to?
 <span class="blue">│</span>  <span class="green">●</span> ACME Inc. (@acme)